lynaghk/todoFRP/todo/hlisp-javelin/README.md

   reference to the DOM in any way.

 * The programmer exposes and documents all FRP cells and state-mutating functions, and delivers the application to the designer.
+The programmer may even provide a simple wireframe as a starting point for the designer, if they like.

 * The designer codes the markup and styling as they see fit, using simple reactive behavior attributes to wire up the UI elements to the state machine.
+  Here it is important to note that the designer does no programming here&mdash;all that is required is to declaritively wire individual, isolated elements in the markup to the exposed state machine cells and functions.

 * Unit tests can be written to fully exercise the FRP part separately, while still encompassing all operations required by the application specs.